 Debbie Templeton-Page was born in Tasmania and has aboriginal ancestry.
 She moved permanently to New Zealand in her twenties and has been sculpting since 1999.
-She works full- time as a sculptor and tutor from her studio/gallery in York Street, Timaru.
-Predominantly exhibiting in the South Canterbury region, but also in Italy in 2004 where she did a resident sculpture course working in marble and alabaster.
-Debbie’s unique sculptures grace homes locally and internationally; and she has done numerous commissions .
-Debbie has large public sculptures in Oxford, Lake Tekapo, Ashburton, Temuka , Timaru and Lincoln.
+She works full-time as a sculptor and tutor from her studio/gallery in York Street, Timaru.
+Predominantly exhibiting in the South Canterbury region, but also in Italy in 2004, where she did a resident sculpture course working in marble and alabaster.
+Debbie’s unique sculptures grace homes locally and internationally, and she has done numerous commissions.
+Debbie has large public sculptures in Oxford, Lake Tekapo, Ashburton, Temuka, Timaru and Lincoln.
 Lady Mateparae was gifted a sculpture of Templeton-Page’s for Government House.
 Sir James Wallace bought a bronze sculpture for the Wallace Trust Art Collection.
-Aigantighe Art Gallery has sculptures of hers in the permanent collection including 2 large works 1 at the main entrance.
-Christchurch ‘Life in Vacant Spaces’ chose to place ,’Atlas’ a large Bluestone sculpture in Peterborough St, Central Christchurch for 4 plus years.
-Over her time as a sculptor she has been invited judge, guest artist , award recipient of many group exhibitions.
+Aigantighe Art Gallery has sculptures of hers in the permanent collection including two large works, one at the main entrance.
+Christchurch ‘Life in Vacant Spaces’ chose to place ’Atlas’, a large Bluestone sculpture, in Peterborough St, Central Christchurch for 4 plus years.
+During her time as a sculptor she has been invited judge, guest artist, award recipient of many group exhibitions.

 They are striking public artworks that offer a unique welcome to the district.

-“From the moment I first picked up a hammer and chisel sculpting has been my passion and obsession.
-Sculptures and rocks are always s twisting and turning in my mind, inspired not only by the way they look but also the way they feel.
-The stone ,clay ,wax ,resin and lead crystal sometimes has a mind of its own, other times the sculptures I create are a reflection of my life, a way of expressing myself and sometimes a bit of both.
+“From the moment I first picked up a hammer and chisel, sculpting has been my passion and obsession.
+Sculptures and rocks are always twisting and turning in my mind, inspired not only by the way they look but also the way they feel.
+The stone, clay, wax, resin and lead crystal sometimes has a mind of its own.
+Other times the sculptures I create are a reflection of my life, a way of expressing myself and sometimes a bit of both.
 I have worked in many different mediums over the years, all I love for different reasons.
-Bluestone (Basalt) has had me in ‘its grip’ for about 18 years .
-The natural beauty that emulates from the stone just amazes me..
-It is a natural resource that is quarried in Timaru, is a part of the local shoreline and hills.
+Bluestone (Basalt) has had me in ‘its grip’ for about 18 years.
+The natural beauty that emulates from the stone just amazes me.
+It is a natural resource that is quarried in Timaru and is a part of the local shoreline and hills.

 22nd Jun 2022 - 9th Jul 2022: Folina Vili – Debbie Templeton-Page – Joe Clarke